Loading...

 Scenario

 A production host is behaving inconsistently and you suspect package corruption or drift.
-Your task is to verify integrity, inspect installed file lists, perform a controlled force install of an RPM, and validate package consistency on an Arch-based system.
+Your task is to verify package integrity, inspect installed file lists, perform a controlled overwrite install of an RPM, and validate package consistency on an Arch-based system.

 Operator context

 Package verification is an evidence-gathering step.
-If you see modified config checksums or missing files, you can justify a reinstall or rollback rather than treating the symptoms at the application layer.
+If you see modified checksums or missing files, you can justify a reinstall or rollback instead of treating symptoms at the application layer.

 Objective